TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 My job here is done.

+[^1]: I really like the Facebook forum, by the way.
+This is an anomaly.
+Well, actually, that's not true.
+This is the *second* time something like this has happened to me on the forum, when I asked a different question about caring for the cast iron top.
+But regardless, I still like the forum, and in fact that's why I'm posting this in the first place, so it'll continue to be a good place to hang out.

-[^1]: Paraphrased because I don't remember the exact wording, but this is the gist.
+[^2]: Paraphrased because I don't remember the exact wording, but this is the gist.

-[^2]: Or maybe you knew, but didn't care, in which case, you might as well quit reading, because you're not going to agree with my point.
+[^3]: Or maybe you knew, but didn't care, in which case, you might as well quit reading, because you're not going to agree with my point.

-[^3]: Yes, "[ridicule](https://en.oxforddictionaries.com/definition/ridicule){:target="_blank"}" is the correct term.
+[^4]: Yes, "[ridicule](https://en.oxforddictionaries.com/definition/ridicule){:target="_blank"}" is the correct term.

-[^4]: You didn't hurt *my* feelings.
+[^5]: You didn't hurt *my* feelings.
 Unless you consider being pissed off because you didn't bother to answer the question the same as hurt feelings. 🤬